Exabyte-io/documentation/docs/infrastructure/overview.md

 Our platform represents a comprehensive **distributed web application**.
 This section explains the most important components of its **computational infrastructure**.

-As introduced below, we support platform-level access, with ability to submit [simulation jobs](../jobs-cli/overview.md) to the [computing clusters](clusters/overview.md), via [advanced connection methods](../remote-connection/overview.md) as an alternative to the main Web Interface.
+We additionally support platform-level access via [advanced connection methods](../remote-connection/overview.md), as an alternative to the main Web Interface, which also offer the ability to submit [simulation jobs](../jobs-cli/overview.md) to the [computing clusters](clusters/overview.md).
 These advanced features are intended for expert users.

 ## Architecture diagram

 The different components forming the underlying architecture of our computational infrastructure are interconnected as demonstrated in the following diagram.
-The reader is referred to the number labels included here to find the component's corresponding introduction in the remainder of this documentation page.
+The reader is referred to the number labels included here to find the component's corresponding introductory explanation in the remainder of this documentation page.

 ![Infrastructure](/images/Infrastructure.png "Infrastructure")